Gluten Free Peach Cobbler

 Pour peach mixture into a greased 9×13″ glass baking dish.
 Bake in a preheated 400 degree oven for 10 minutes.

 I used these ingredients for the topping.
-This was the only gluten free flour on hand.
+This was the only gluten free flour available at the time I made this recipe.
+The taste and texture are both off.
 I highly recommend using a one-to-one equivalent gluten free flour instead.
+I like Cup4Cup.

 Place gluten free flour in a mixing bowl.
 Add sugar, brown sugar, salt and baking powder.
 Stir to combine.